 Given this vulnerability, supporting women in the aftermath of the pandemic is particularly important.
 Financing women has always been renowned for its significant ripple effects it can have on families and communities.
 When women work, they invest 90% of their income back into their families, compared with 35% for men.5 The investments that women make in food, healthcare, home improvement and schooling for themselves and their children are notable.6

 Despite this focus and the need to support women, the proportion of the portfolio invested in female entrepreneurs has been declining.
-It peaked at 82% in 2018, but has declined from 72% at the beginning of the COVID crisis in 2020 to 65% today.
+It peaked at 82% in 2018, has declined to 72% at the beginning of the COVID crisis in 2020 and is of 77% today.

 The Fund has analysed why these changes have occurred and has found that there are several contributing factors: